zultron/docker-cross-builder/README.md

 # Docker Cross-Builder

-This builds a Docker image containing `multistrap` system root trees for Debian Jessie `armhf` and `i386` architectures, with tools in the native system to cross-build Debian packages.
+This builds a Docker image containing `multistrap` system root trees for Debian Stretch `armhf` and `i386` architectures, with tools in the native system to cross-build Debian packages.

 The container is meant to be built upon by other containers, adding